Workplace / Station Ergonomics

-While the term ergonomics encompasses a wide range of workplace safety factors, Dr. Nemirovsky instructs patients on how workstations and work tasks can be improved for optimal prevention of injury or strain to the musculoskeletal system.
-In patients with existing conditions, various modifications can be made to reduce pain, avoid further injury, and maintain productivity.
+Ergonomics can encompass a wide range of workplace safety factors.
+Dr. Nemirovsky instructs patients on how workstations and work tasks can be improved for optimal prevention of injury or strain to the musculoskeletal system.
+For patients with existing conditions, various modifications can be made to help reduce pain, avoid further injury, and maintain productivity.

 Tips for Optimizing Workplace Conditions

-If you spend long periods of time at a desk, consider this ergonomic checklist to improve your workspace and be kinder to your muscles and joints:
+If you spend long periods of time at a desk, consider this ergonomic checklist to protect your muscles and joints:

 Pay Attention to Posture